thatlonelybugbear/automated-conditions-5e/README.md

 - [x] Roll Groups, not tested (seems to not have issues, open an issue if you encounter any).

 # Credits
-- Special thanks to [Zhell](https://github.com/krbz999) for using some of his code from [Babonus](https://github.com/krbz999/babonus).
+- Special thanks to [Illandril](https://github.com/illandril) for using some of his code from [Illandril's Token Tooltips](https://github.com/illandril/FoundryVTT-token-tooltips) for distance calculations.

 # Manual installation
 ## For dnd5e v3.x, use manifest: